cityssm/sunrise-cms/CONTRIBUTING.md

 Being a very small team, contributions are greatly appreciated.
 How can you contribute?

-- **Promote this project!**
+- 📣 **Promote this project!**
-- Documentation and tutorials
+- 🆘 Documentation and tutorials
-- Submit bug reports (or fix them!)
+- 🐞 Submit bug reports (or fix them!)
-- Request new features (or build them!)
+- ✨ Request new features (or build them!)

 ## Please Read the Code of Conduct

 The [Code of Conduct](CODE_OF_CONDUCT.md) document describes how we should act when working together.
-Be nice! :smile:
+Be nice! 😉

 ## How to report a bug or suggest an enhancement